ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/07-checkout.md

 * The payment method (credit/debit or cash)
 * If paid by cash, the amount received and the change given.

 The receipt can only be printed one line at a time using the appropriate method in the `ReceiptPrinter` class, and each line is limited to **no more than 40 characters**.
-You are encouraged to make use of simple formatting, ASCII art, and short indentations to make the receipt more readable.
+You are encouraged to make use of simple formatting, ASCII art, and short indentions to make the receipt more readable.
 There are methods provided in the `ReceiptPrinter` class to start and end a receipt.

 The `ReceiptPrinter` class will print the receipt to a file named `receipt.txt` in the project folder.
 By default, the `ReceiptPrinter` will append new receipts to the end of that file.
 You may wish to empty this file regularly as part of testing, and should not commit it to GitHub.

 ##### Documentation Comments

-All new and updated classes in this milestone should contain full documentation comments. **All methods must be fully documented!**
+All new and updated classes in this milestone should contain full documentation comments.

 ##### Unit Tests